anjmittu/Titanic_Predictor/README.md

 ### Models
 I tried four different models: Logistical Regression, Random Forest, Adaboost, and XGBoost.
 Random Forest, Adaboost, and XGBoost all preformed fairly similarly so I decided to focus on Random Forest.
 My models seem to be overfitting the data (exact values from all runs are in **notes.xlsx**).
 The scores on the training sets are much higher than the test sets.
 Because of this I have decreased the number of features used, however this doesn't seem to be helping.
 I might want to decrease even more.

+I've decreased the amount of features to just the top 10 out of ~70.
+This has been preforming better.
+Now I'll try with different amount of features.

 All of the models are described below.

 ##### Logistical Regression
 Best score: 76.555 with features: "Pclass, "Sex", "AgeRange", "Title"

 #### Random Forest
 Best score: 78.947 with features: Title_Mr, "Sex", "Title_Mrs", "Pclass_3", "Title_Miss", "Cabin_NA", "Fare_0", "Age_3", "Age_2", "Embarked_C" and hyperparameter: {'criterion': 'entropy', 'max_depth': 100, 'max_features': 'auto', 'min_samples_leaf': 1, 'min_samples_split': 10, 'n_estimators': 10}

-Prevous best score: 77.99 with features: Pclass, "Sex", "AgeRange", "Title", 'CabinLetter', 'Embarked', 'FamilyMems', 'Fare', 'IsAlone' and hyperparameter: {'criterion': 'entropy', 'max_depth': 30, 'max_features': 'sqrt', 'min_samples_leaf': 1, 'min_samples_split': 30, 'n_estimators': 10}
+Previous best score: 77.99 with features: Pclass, "Sex", "AgeRange", "Title", 'CabinLetter', 'Embarked', 'FamilyMems', 'Fare', 'IsAlone' and hyperparameter: {'criterion': 'entropy', 'max_depth': 30, 'max_features': 'sqrt', 'min_samples_leaf': 1, 'min_samples_split': 30, 'n_estimators': 10}

 #### Adaboost
 Best score: 77.99 with features: Pclass, "Sex", "AgeRange", "Title", 'CabinLetter', 'Embarked', 'FamilyMems', 'Fare' and hyperparameter: {n_estimators=10}